 Use visual effects to add richness to your iOS web app.
 Safari CSS Visual Effects Guide describes how to use CSS properties to implement stunning visual effects in your iOS web app without resorting to static images, Flash, or Dynamic HTML.

 Take advantage of the Multi-Touch interface to allow users to tap, flick, and drag content in your iOS web app.
-Handling Multi-Touch Events in Safari Web Content Guide describes how to register for and respond to these multi-touch events; Safari DOM Additions Reference documents the WebKit DOM extensions that support them.
+Handling Multi-Touch Events describes how to register for and respond to these multi-touch events; Safari DOM Additions Reference documents the WebKit DOM extensions that support them.